nvlznn/habit-tracker/README.md

 The app is **already deployed!**, try it 👉 **https://nvlznn.github.io/habit-tracker/**

+(you should open the link with phone, if you are on computer, press F12 then adjust to the phone view)

 A habit tracker you keep *with your friends*, built with Flutter.
 Track your